ucfnnbx/bird-classification/README.md

 # bird-classification
-Train a CNN model to classify bird species around UCL east.
-# Final Project

-Hints on what should go into this page (note each three of these sections are weighted evenly):

 ## Definition of problem being solved
 (project overview, research question, data available, outcomes anticipated, application design)
 ### Project Overview